aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/get-address-cell-count-offset-entire-column-and-entire-row-of-the-range/_index.md

 ---
-title: Get Address Cell Count Offset Entire Column and Entire Row of the Range with JavaScript via C++
+title: Get Address, Cell Count, Offset, Entire Column, and Entire Row of the Range with JavaScript via C++
-linktitle: Get Address Cell Count Offset Entire Column and Entire Row of the Range
+linktitle: Get Address, Cell Count, Offset, Entire Column, and Entire Row of the Range
 type: docs
 weight: 330
 url: /javascript-cpp/get-address-cell-count-offset-entire-column-and-entire-row-of-the-range/
 ---

 ## **Possible Usage Scenarios**
-Aspose.Cells for JavaScript via C++ provides the Range object which has various utility methods that facilitate the user to work with Excel Ranges easily.
-This article illustrates the usage of the following methods or properties of the Range object.
+Aspose.Cells for JavaScript via C++ provides the **Range** object, which has various utility methods that facilitate the user in working with Excel ranges easily.
+This article illustrates the usage of the following methods or properties of the **Range** object.

 - **Address**

-Gets address of the range.
+  Gets the address of the range.

 - **Cell Count**

-Gets all cell count in the range.
+  Gets the total cell count in the range.

 - **Offset**

-Gets range by offset.
+  Gets a range by offset.

 - **Entire Column**

-Gets a Range object that represents the entire column (or columns) that contains the specified range.
+  Gets a **Range** object that represents the entire column (or columns) that contains the specified range.

 - **Entire Row**

-Gets a Range object that represents the entire row (or rows) that contains the specified range.
+  Gets a **Range** object that represents the entire row (or rows) that contains the specified range.

-## **Get Address, Cell Count, Offset, Entire Column and Entire Row of the Range**
+## **Get Address, Cell Count, Offset, Entire Column, and Entire Row of the Range**
-The following sample code explains the usage of the methods and properties as discussed above.
-Please see the console output of the code given below for a reference.
+The following sample code demonstrates the usage of the methods and properties discussed above.
+Please see the console output of the code below for reference.

 ## **Sample Code**
 ```html
 <!DOCTYPE html>
 <html>